 If you choose to have an intermediate meter installed, it is advisable to contact a professional electrician.
 They can advise you on the options, installation requirements, and costs.
-It is also important to check whether there are any regulations or rules from your energy supplier or grid operator regarding the use of an intermediate meter.
+It is also important to check if there are any regulations or rules from your energy supplier or grid operator regarding the use of an intermediate meter.

-However, it is possible to measure the energy consumption for charging your electric car using the main meter in your electricity connection.
+However, it is possible to measure energy consumption for charging your electric car using the main meter in your electricity connection.
 You can record the total energy consumption before you start charging and after charging, and calculate the difference to estimate the consumption and costs for charging your car.

 Ole Diepstraten